-Prosecutor moves to vacate 22 non-unanimous jury convictions
+New Orleans move to vacate 22 non-unanimous jury convictions

 “This doesn’t mean that 22 people walked out onto the streets today,” Williams stressed.

-Until January 2019, felony convictions in Louisiana could be obtained with a 10-2 or 11-1 jury vote under laws that opponents said were aimed at making sure Black jurors’ votes could be negated.
+Until January 2019, felony convictions in Louisiana could be obtained with a 10-2 or 11-1 jury vote under laws that opponents said were aimed at making sure Black jurors’ votes could be negated in cases against Black defendants.
 Oregon was the only other state with a similar law.

 Voters approved a constitutional amendment that outlawed non-unanimous verdicts beginning in 2019, a vote that followed a Pulitzer Prize-winning series of stories in The Advocate analyzing the origins of the law and the racial disparities in verdicts.